NotTimTam/extrusive.md/README.md

 # extrusive.md

 [Obsidian](https://obsidian.md/) is an **"extrusive”** rock, which means it is made from magma that erupted out of a volcano.

+There are a lot of markdown interfaces out there.
+There are a lot of documentation tools out there.

+`extrusive.md` fills the niche that none of these do.

+1. It is, and always will be, 100% free and open-source.
+2. It hands you control, to self-host and self-deploy.
+3. It has a simple interface that requires very little documentation.
+4. It allows you to easily implement custom styles in your documentation.
+It builds lightning-fast using your folder structure and `.md` files.
+Meaning you can edit your docs in whatever environment you want.
+5. It has a built-in search bar, that works...
+That you don't have to pay for!
+6. It has a nice toggle for light/dark mode and was built mobile-first!

+`extrusive.md` may not have all the bells and whistles, but it makes up for these by being open-ended and ready for you to customize!